uriah65/EnumComposer/README.md

  Please see: https://github.com/uriah65/EnumComposer/wiki

- Solution consist of the following projects:
+ Solution consists of the following projects:

- EnumComposer, - libarry with the main logic
+ EnumComposer, - libary with the main logic

- EnumComposerConsole, - windows console application to run composer
+ EnumComposerConsole, - windows console application to run the composer

  EnumConsoleVSP, - Visual Studio Pacakge for composer (NOT FINISHED)